privacy-tech-lab/gpc-web-crawler/README.md

 ### 7.2 Important Bug Fixes

-1. At some point the Crawler kept returning an empty result for [Firefox's urlClassification object](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/onHeadersReceived#urlclassification). @eakubilo [fixed this tricky bug](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/122#issuecomment-2332655459).
+At some point the Crawler kept returning an empty result for [Firefox's urlClassification object](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/onHeadersReceived#urlclassification). @eakubilo [fixed this tricky bug](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/122#issuecomment-2332655459).

+### 7.3 Running the Crawler on Windows

+There can be issues running the Crawler on Windows.
+For more information, see [issue #198](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/198).

 ## 8. Other Resources